ZiedHY/ZiedHY.github.io/Sequence_Modeling.md

 ### How a Recurrent Neural Network works?

-A Recurrent Neural Network is architected in the same way as a "normal" Neural Network.
+A Recurrent Neural Network is architected in the same way as a "traditional" Neural Network.
 We have some inputs, we have some hidden layers and we have some outputs.

 ![Branching](https://raw.githubusercontent.com/ZiedHY/ZiedHY.github.io/master/Images/Sequence%20Modeling/Basic_Architecture_RNN.PNG)

 The only difference is that each hidden unit is doing a slightly different function.
 So, let us take a look at this one hidden unit to see exactly what it is doing.

 A recurrent hidden unit computes a function of an input and its own previous output, also known as the cell state.
-For textual data, an input could be a word _x(i)_ in a sentence of _n_ words.
+For textual data, an input could be a vector representing a word _x(i)_ in a sentence of _n_ words (also known as word embedding).

 ![Branching](https://raw.githubusercontent.com/ZiedHY/ZiedHY.github.io/master/Images/Sequence%20Modeling/Hidden_Unit_RNN.PNG)

 _W_ and _U_ are weight matrices and _tanh_ is the hyperbolic tangent function.

-Similarly, at the next step, it computes a function of the new input and its previous cell state: ***_s2_ = _tanh_(_Wx1_ + _Us1_)***.
-This function is similar to the function associated to hidden unit in a feed-forward Network.
+Similarly, at the next step, it computes a function of the new input and its previous cell state: **_s2_ = _tanh_(_Wx1_ + _Us1_)**.
+This function is similar to the function associated to a hidden unit in a feed-forward Network.
 The difference,  proper to sequences, is that we are adding an additional term to incorporate its own previous state.

 A common way of viewing recurrent neural networks is by unfolding them across time.
 We can notice that ***we are using the same weight matrices _W_ and _U_ throughout the sequence.
 This solves our problem of parameter sharing***.
 We don't have new parameters for every point of the sequence.
 Thus, once we learn something, it can apply at any point in the sequence.